-GCP doesn't charge for the following services:
+Google Cloud doesn't charge for the following services:

 AWS offers network telemetry data through VPC Flow Logs.
 The service allows you to collect information about the amount of traffic flowing between different addresses and interfaces.
-GCP enables the same functionality through VPC Flow Logs, but offers the data in a JSON format that contains annotations such as geolocation of external entities, or TCP round-trip time.
+Google Cloud enables the same functionality through VPC Flow Logs, but offers the data in a JSON format that contains annotations such as geolocation of external entities, or TCP round-trip time.

 Cloud DNS and Amazon Route 53 have the following similarities:

 - Support for nearly all DNS record types

 - Anycast-based serving